Sunday, December 31, 2023

 I should have known on the spot that we would never last.

 At any rate, I decided to put in orange rind and almond extract.
 To my ignorant perspective, that combination seemed Italian-ish.
 Also, the oranges at the supermarket have been really good lately.
-(I would later find out that apparently anise is considered traditional in pizzelles.)
+(I would later learn that apparently anise is considered traditional in pizzelles.)

 You can already see the oil coming out of the orange rind barely after we grated it.